Vanessa Bell Calloway: Career

 Bell Calloway began her acting career in the ABC daytime soap opera, All My Children in 1985.
 After moving to Los Angeles in 1986, she began appearing in episodes of prime time shows such as The Colbys, Falcon Crest, 227, China Beach, A Different World, and L.A.
 Law.
 She made her film debut on Number One with a Bullet (1987), before supporting role of Eddie Murphy's character's arranged wife in the 1988 comedy Coming to America.
 In 1990, she co-starred alongside Joe Morton in the ABC drama series, Equal Justice.

 During the 1990s, she had number of supporting roles in films, including What's Love Got to Do with It (1993) opposite Angela Bassett, The Inkwell (1994), and Crimson Tide (1995) as Denzel Washington's character wife.
-She also voiced a leading role in the 1992 dystopian animated film, Bébé's Kids.
+She also voiced a leading role in the 1992 dystopian animated film, Bebe's Kids.
 She had number of leading and supporting roles in the made for television movies.
-In 1995, she co-starred opposite James Earl Jones and former co-star Joe Morton in the short-lived CBS prime time soap opera, Under One Roof, the first drama series that feature an African-American lead characters.
+In 1995, she co-starred opposite James Earl Jones and former co-star Joe Morton in the short-lived CBS prime time soap opera, Under One Roof, the first drama series to feature African-American lead characters.
 For her role on the series, Calloway was nominated for the NAACP Image Award for Outstanding Actress in a Drama Series.
 She also had the leading roles on the short-leved NBC sitcom Rhythm & Blues (1992–93), and starred alongside Larry Hagman as his girlfriend in the CBS drama Orleans (1997).